-Delvin Defoe is an assistant professor in the Department of Computer Science and Software Engineering at Rose-Hulman Institute of Technology.
+Delvin Defoe is a tenured associate professor in the Department of Computer Science and Software Engineering at Rose-Hulman Institute of Technology.
 Dr. Defoe holds his PhD and a Masters degree in Computer Science from Washington University in Saint Louis.
 During his tenure at Washington University, Dr. Defoe worked with the DOC Group under the direction of Ron Cytron.

 Department of Computer Science and Software Engineering